Mriganka5137/Namaste-React/Readme.md

 - if no dependency array is present, the callback function is called after every render.
 - If the dependency array is empty, the callback function is called only once after the initial render.
 - If the dependency array is not empty, the callback function is called after the initial render and after every render where the value of the dependency array changes.

+### Routing

+- 1. Client Side Routing
+- 2. Server Side Routing

+### Routing using React Router Dom

+1. createBrowserRouter

+   - create the rouitng layout

+2. RouterProvider

+   - provide the routing layout to the app

+3. Use Link to navigate to different routes

+4. use <Outlet/> to replace the changing components inside the children

+5. Dynamic Routing